Heeyaichen/aws-network-monitoring-infra/README.md

 ### EC2 Connection Issues

 - **Error**: Unable to SSH into private instances
-- **Solution**: Ensure you're connecting through the public instance as a bastion host
+- **Solution**: Ensure we're connecting through the public instance as a bastion host

 ## Security Considerations